Camera Invented

 Since Cornelius’s photograph was taken more than 175 years ago, there have been countless selfies taken by millions of people around the world.
 However, Cornelius’s photograph remains the earliest known example of a selfie.

-See also First Camera Ever Made
+See also Camera That Follows Movement

 How long did it take to take a picture in 1850?